MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

 The asynchronous operation complete and the results of the provisioning operation are returned.

-To provision from a Windows Store app other than the mobile broadband app:
+To provision from a UWP app other than the mobile broadband app:

 1. Generate a signed Account Provisioning XML document.